Football Skills And Techniques

 There are many different skills required to succeed in football, from quick feet to upper body strength.
-The skills that a player must have are largely dependent on what position he plays.
-Also, as a player gets to higher levels he must be stronger and have better technique, as there is little room for error.
+The skills that a player must have are largely dependent on what position they play.
+Also, as a player gets to higher levels, they must be stronger and have better technique, as there is little room for error.

 Even obscure players like long snappers must be strong enough to propel the ball a long distance.
 After they snap the ball, they also have to hold off the defensive special teams players trying to rush the kicker.

 Much like strength, speed is a fairly universal skill in football.
 With the exception of linemen, almost every player must be quick on their feet.
-Football is a fast sport that involves constant running and shuffling, and even the players who aren’t sprinting must have coordinated and quick feet.
+Wide receivers must be quick off the line of scrimmage, and cornerbacks must be able to keep up with them.
+Running backs need to accelerate quickly and gain speed despite attempts to tackle them.
+Football is a fast sport that involves constant running and agility, and even the players who aren’t sprinting must have coordinated and quick feet.

 Most of the players thought of as “skill players” must have hand-eye coordination.
 Players such as wide receivers, cornerbacks, and linebackers must have good hands and hand-eye coordination to catch, swat, or intercept passes.

 Toughness is fairly similar to strength, but there’s a definite distinction.
 Most players will get blocked or tackled at some point in football.
 The ability to get back up on your feet is just as important as the ability to knock down someone else.